 Notice given by personal delivery or mail shall be effective upon actual receipt.
 Notice given by telegram or telecopier shall be effective upon actual receipt if received during the recipient’s normal business hours, or at the beginning of the recipient's next business day after receipt if not received during the recipient's normal business hours.
 All notices by telegram or telecopier shall be confirmed promptly after transmission in writing by certified mail or personal delivery.
 Any party may change any address to which Notice is to be given to it by giving notice as provided above of such change of address.

 8. MISCELLANEOUS.
-This Guaranty shall in all respects be governed by, and construed in accordance with, the law of the State of Texas, without regard to principles of conflicts of laws.
-This Guaranty shall be binding upon Guarantor, its successors and assigns and inure to the benefit of and be enforceable by Enron, its successors and assigns.
+This Guaranty shall in all respects be governed by, and construed in accordance with, the law of the State of New York, without regard to principles of conflicts of laws.
+This Guaranty may only be assigned upon the prior written consent of the non-assigning party.
+This Guaranty shall be binding upon Guarantor, its successors and permitted assigns and inure to the benefit of and be enforceable by Enron, its successors and permitted assigns.
 The Guaranty embodies the entire agreement and understanding between Guarantor and Enron and supersedes all prior agreements and understandings relating to the subject matter hereof.
 The headings in this Guaranty are for purposes of reference only, and shall not affect the meaning hereof.

 IN WITNESS WHEREOF, the Guarantor has executed this Guaranty on , 2000, but it is effective as of the date first above written.